A look at German tourism over the ages | DW | 24.09.2019

 The bankruptcy of the travel company Thomas Cook does not mark the end of mass tourism.
 But it is a warning sign, says tourism researcher Hasso Spode.
 DW takes a look at the history of German tourism.

 Miles of traffic jams on the highway and endless lines at airport counters — that's the reality of summer holidays in Germany these days.
-But how did it come to this, centuries since German pilgrims became some of the first "real" travelers.
+But how did it come to this, centuries since German pilgrims seeking out the new world became some of the first real travelers?

 Indeed, several thousand years have spanned between the early hikes to the temples of the gods in Ancient Egypt to the mass tourism of today.
 Over time, travel destinations, modes of travel and the purpose of travel have significantly changed.